butuk/virtual-keyboard/README.md

-# virtual-keyboard
+# Virtual Keyboard
-Virtual keyboard task for RS scholl
+Task for RS scholl.

+Author: Vitali Yanusheuski.

+The 7th of May 2022.